-Vocal Techniques IV Honors
+Vocal Techniques IV Honors PF

-Course No.: 1303430 Credit: 1.0 Prerequisite: Audition, Vocal Tech III The purpose of this course is to enable students to develop intermediate-level performance skills in a solo or small ensemble setting using varied high school literature.
-Emphasis will be placed on healthy and expressive singing, performance techniques, music knowledge, and development of critical analysis and aesthetic response to music.
+Course No.: 1303430 Credit: 1.0\ Prerequisite: Audition, Vocal Tech III music knowledge, and development of critical analysis and aesthetic response to music.

+The purpose of this course is to enable students to develop intermediate-level performance skills in a solo or small ensemble setting using varied high school literature.
+Emphasis will be placed on healthy and expressive singing, performance techniques,